Ryton plant: Closure

 In April 2006, Peugeot decided that the Ryton plant would close during July 2007.
 In October 2006, however, Peugeot announced it would close its plant six months sooner than expected.
 In the event, it closed on 12 December 2006, and the 140 acre site was sold to developer Trenport Investments Ltd for industrial use in March 2007.
 The plant was demolished in November 2007.

 In October 2012, Network Rail acquired the site from Prologis, and constructed a haulage distribution centre.
 The centre opened the following year, and serves as a hub for the National Delivery Service for Network Rail.

-Jaguar Land Rover now have 3 manufacturing units on this site: prototype build, classics and svo special vehicle operations.
-"Ryton" is not used on addresses/references to these sites and "Oxford Road" is used instead, to distance JLR from their previous Peugeot competitors.
+Jaguar Land Rover now have 3 manufacturing units on this site: prototype build, classics and SVO.
+"Ryton" is not used on addresses/references to these sites - Oxford Road or the internal codename DC7 is used instead, to distance JLR from their previous competitors that inhabited the site.